Qyokizzzz/react-sticky-ts/README.md

 React-sticky-ts is a TypeScript version of react-sticky.

-If the version of react supports hooks, react-sticky-ts is compatible with react-sticky and it can be imported directly without code changes.
+If the version of react supports hooks, react-sticky-ts is available.

+React-sticky-ts is compatible with react-sticky and it can be imported directly without code changes.

 ## Overview